Harish-Chandra bimodules of finite $K$-type in Deligne categories

 \subsection{A more general construction}

 Recall that Remark \ref{rdiag} implied that there is a wider range of Harish-Chandra bimodules of finite K-type than was constructed in Section \ref{s3}.
-That is, we could take an ultraproduct of bimodules $\Hom_\ck(V_{\bm^\nn},V_{\bl^\nn})$ with partitions $\l^\nn,\overline \l^\nn,\mu^\nn,\bar\mu^\nn$ having a universally bounded diagonal length.
-This construction is more general but results in slightly bulkier combinatorial data.
+That is, we could take an ultraproduct of bimodules $\Hom_\ck(V_{\bm^\nn},V_{\bl^\nn})$ with partitions $\l^\nn,\overline \l^\nn,\mu^\nn,\bar\mu^\nn$ having a bounded diagonal length.
+This construction is more general but requires a slightly bulkier combinatorial data.
 We will now describe this construction in more detail.